RecordEvolutionApps/Node-RED_Runner/README.md

 <img src="https://storage.googleapis.com/reswarm-images/Screenshot%202023-07-18%20at%2015.31.35.png">

-# Creating Standalone Device Dashboards
+## Creating Standalone Device Dashboards

 The Node-RED Runner app is an easy way to test out your workflows on different devices, but to use your flow in a production environment we recommend you clone this app on GitHub and add your flow as a file into the app code repository.
 This way you gain full versioning support and improve usability for users since they don't have to configure anything to use the app.

-# LICENSE
+## LICENSE
 ### Apache-2.0 License

 Copyright (c) OpenJS Foundation and other contributors, https://openjsf.org/

-Modified work Copyright (c) 2020 Record Evolution GmbH
-   1. Adaptation from original author(s) binary code to be used as a microservice

-See full license in the [source code](https://github.com/node-red/node-red)

-## Hardware
-You will need to register a Raspberry Pi or any other device with the supported architecture in our device studio.
-If you haven't registered a device yet, follow the [documentation](https://docs.record-evolution.de/#/en/Reswarm/connect-devices)

-# LICENSE
-### Apache-2.0 License

-Copyright (c) OpenJS Foundation and other contributors, https://openjsf.org/

-Modified work Copyright (c) 2020 Record Evolution GmbH
-   1. Adaptation from original author(s) binary code to be used as a microservice
+Modified work Copyright (c) 2020 Record Evolution GmbH Adaptation from original author(s) binary code to be used as a microservice

 See full license in the [source code](https://github.com/node-red/node-red)